boktae7/colorectaltumor/README.md

 python main.py
 ```

+Evaluation results are saved in the 'results' folder.

 For the boxes in the image, the red box means ground-truth and the blue box means predict.

 # Notebooks